interlay/interbtc-spec/btcrelay-spec/docs/source/intro/accepted-format.rst

 ============================  ===========================================================

-The recipient address (``btcAddress``) of the *Payment UTXO* is a address derived from the public key the vault submiotted to the BTC-Parachain.
+The recipient address (``btcAddress``) of the *Payment UTXO* is a address derived from the public key the vault submitted to the BTC-Parachain.